 As the timing of payments for claims and benefits cannot be predicted with certainty, we maintain portfolios of long term invested assets with varying maturities, along with short-term investments that provide additional liquidity for payment of claims.
 At December 31, 2022 and December 31, 2021, we held cash and short-term investments of \$2.4 billion and \$2.6 billion, respectively.
 Our short-term investments are generally readily marketable and can be converted to cash.
-In addition to these cash and short-term investments, at December 31, 2022, we had \$1.3 billion of available for sale fixed maturity securities maturing within one year or less, \$7.5 billion maturing within one to five years and \$5.3 billion maturing after five years.
+In addition to these cash and short-term investments, at December 31, 2022, we had \$1.3 billion of available for sale fixed maturity securities maturing within one year or less, \$7.5 billion maturing after five years.
 Our \$281 million of equity securities are comprised primarily of publicly traded securities that can be easily liquidated.
 We believe that these fixed maturity and equity securities, in conjunction with the short-term investments and positive cash flow from operations, provide ample sources of liquidity for the expected payment of losses in the near future.
-We do not anticipate selling a significant amount of securities or using available credit facilities to pay losses and LAE but have the ability to do so.
-Sales of securities might result in realized capital gains or losses.
-At December 31, 2022 we had \$1.9 billion of net pre-tax unrealized depreciation related to available for sale fixed maturity securities, comprised of \$2.0 billion of pre-tax unrealized depreciation and \$81 million of pre-tax unrealized appreciation.
+We do not anticipate selling a significant amount of securities might result in realized capital gains or losses.
+At December 31, 2022 we had \$1.5 billion of net pre-tax unrealized depreciation related to available for sale fixed maturity securities, comprised of \$2.0 billion of pre-tax unrealized depreciation and \$81 million of pre-tax unrealized appreciation.